thorri-lindal/Lightmove/README.md

 ## Lightroom style by date photo organization with MD5 file verification

-This script organizes files into a structured folder hierarchy, the same one used by Adobe Lightroom (`YYYY/YYYY-MM-DD`), based on their modification date and generates MD5 hashes for integrity verification.
+This script organizes files into a structured folder hierarchy, inspired by Adobe Lightroom (`YYYY/YYYY-MM-DD`), based on their modification date and generates MD5 hashes for integrity verification.
 It also logs all actions performed during the process.

 ## Features
 - Automatically organizes files by date into a nested folder structure.